agilebits/crackme/README.md

 - And for the fourth person or team to crack yet another one, we we offer 1024 USD.

 If no correct submission has been submitted within one month, we _may_ increasing the prizes.
-However, such an increase and the timing of it (if it occurs) will be unpredictable.
-Do not delay a submission in the hope of an increased prize.
+[Update: On June 11 we have increased the prizes.]

 ## Rules